Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Panel replacements, new circuit installations, and service upgrades all require LADBS permits and inspections.
 AFCI and GFCI breaker replacements within an existing panel are generally considered like-for-like replacements and may not require a permit depending on the scope, but this is worth confirming with a licensed contractor before work begins.
 RG Electric handles all permitting for work that requires it, including the load calculation documentation that LADBS requires for panel upgrades.

-Will documenting my electrical upgrades actually affect my insurance premiums?
+Will documenting electrical upgrades actually affect insurance premiums?

-It can, depending on your carrier and your policy structure.
-More reliably, it affects your insurability and your position in a claim dispute.
+It can, depending on the carrier and policy structure.
+More reliably, documentation affects insurability and position in a claim dispute.
 A property with current inspection documentation, a record of permitted upgrades, and no known unaddressed defects is in a fundamentally stronger position with an underwriter than a property with no documentation.
 The premium impact varies, but the risk management value of the documentation itself is consistent.

 My building passed its last city inspection.
 Does that mean the electrical system is safe?